Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Summary of the PINNs approach.

+The loss function $\mathcal{J}$ is a multidimensional scalar function of the parameters $\bm{\Theta}$.
+Its minimization requires a robust optimization algorithm that updates the parameters after each training iteration.
+Two very popular choices in the literature of PINNs are the Adam \cite{ADAM} and BFGS \cite{BroydenBFGS,FletcherBFGS,Goldfarb1970AFO,ShannoBFGS} optimizers.
 The Adam optimizer has consistently been a fundamental component in the training of various machine learning applications and PINNs.
 However, it has recently become clear that quasi-Newton methods such as BFGS or its low-memory variant L-BFGS \cite{LiuNocedal} can achieve more accurate results in significantly fewer iterations than Adam, but they are more prone to be trapped at saddle points.
 The state-of-the-art training schemes involve a combination of these two optimizers, using Adam for the initial iterations to handle better the possible presence of saddle points, and then using BFGS / L-BFGS to accelerate convergence.